 Drying drywall after water damage

 It doesn’t take much to get your walls wet.
-A leaky pipe upstairs can drench a drywall in the rooms below it.
+A leaky pipe upstairs drench a drywall in the rooms below it can result in water damaged home or business.
 Rain water can seeps below the window sills and soak the sheetrock.
 Moreover, your intuitive diagnosis for the cause of the problem might not be the correct one, leading to an accumulation of damage and potential insurance claims issues regarding gradual damage.
 The best way to identify, and remedy, the problem rapidly, and while enjoying insurance coverage for the damage and the remedy is to call a professional company that will do it for you.

-However, if you identify and remedy the root cause of the soggy walls by yourself, you still have a difficult situation on your hands – the drywall adjacent to the leak (and sometimes farther afield) will turn into a sponge.
+However, if you identify and remedy the root cause of the soggy walls by yourself, you still have a difficult situation on your hands – drying drywall after water damage adjacent to the leak (and sometimes farther afield) will turn into a sponge.
 Its porous material will rapidly absorb moisture and wick it up into the wall.
 Worse, the damp spreads behind trim, bleeds under baseboards and saturates insulation.

 - It’s easy to spot wet areas on wall surfaces, but determining if the drywall is wet below the surface is a horse of an entirely different color.
 You can’t rely on a visual inspection to identify subsurface damage- you need a reliable moisture meter.
 A reading over 1 percent or out of the meter’s green zone indicates compromised drywall material.
 A good professional company will be certain to employ this device- be sure to ask about it.